Master of Arts in Germanic Studies (MA)

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

 Bowers, Katherine (Russian literature, Russian culture, literary culture, genre, narrative, imagined geography, digital media, Dostoevsky, gothic literature)

-Frackman, Kyle (German studies, gender studies, sexuality studies, literature, film, East Germany, Scandinavia)
+Frackman, Kyle (German studies, gender studies, sexuality studies, literature, film, East Germany, Scandinavia, affect)

 Hallensleben, Markus (Austrian and German literature, transcultural images of the body in literature, sciences and art performances)